-Calling a program with PGM CALL
+Calling a program with Calling a program

-The PGM CALL function calls any NC program as a subprogram.
+The % function calls any NC program as a subprogram.
 The control runs the called NC program from the position where it was called in the NC program.

 ▶ Press the PGM CALL key

 - ▶ Press the CALL PROGRAM soft key

 - > The control starts the dialog for defining the NC program to be called.

 - ► Enter the path name with the keyboard